• Skip to primary navigation

 • Are roasted red peppers the same as bell peppers? – If you buy them in the store already roasted, they’re usually bell peppers unless they say otherwise or are labeled as spicy.

-• Can I use other pepper colors for this roasted red pepper and tomato soup recipe? – Of course!
-It just won’t be “red pepper” soup, as the title might suggest.
+• Can I use other pepper colors in this tomato soup? – Of course!
+It just won’t be “red pepper” soup anymore, as the title might suggest.
 You’ll still get a nice red color from the luscious San Marzano tomatoes.

 • How do you add flavor to tomato soup? – This nutritious tomato soup recipe is already bursting with flavor.
 Roasting your own vegetables makes a huge difference in flavor.
 Plus, all those fresh herbs add an array of rich flavor that won’t leave you feeling like the soup is bland.